2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 IMPORTANT INFORMATION ABOUT NATIONAL FINALS

 • Please note there may be GROUP performances scheduled on the FIRST day of Competition.
-The projected level will be determined when the tentative digital program is created.
-Please plan accordingly.
+A projected schedule will be posted at minimum 30 days in advance for planning purposes.

 • All Regional Double Platinum, Platinum and High Gold adjudication winners are eligible to participate in Rainbow’s National Dance Finals.